Algafix/OSNMA/README.md

 OSNMAlib
 ========

-OSNMAlib is an open-source Python library that can be integrated into existing receivers and applications to incorporate navigation message authentication to the positioning process.
+OSNMAlib is an open-source Python library that can be used for research purposes or be integrated into existing receivers and applications to incorporate navigation message authentication to the positioning process.
 It can read the Galileo I/NAV pages from an input, store the navigation and authentication data, perform the verification operations, and report the status.

-The software has been successfully tested using part of the official ICD test vectors and should work in the nominal cases.
+The software has been successfully tested using the official ICD test vectors and data from corner cases recorded by me.
+To our knowledge, it has also been used to verify other third-party OSNMA implementations and in research.
-However, the vectors to validate all corner cases have not yet been released.
-It has also been tested with real live data recorded by me.

 Note that the security of the OSNMA protocol can only be guaranteed if the receiver providing the navigation data is synchronized with TL seconds of error with the Galileo System Time.
-OSNMAlib assumes a TL of 30s: the maximum to process all tags.
-However, it can be configured for a different TL depending on what you receiver can guarantee.
+By default, OSNMAlib assumes a TL of 30s: the maximum to process all tags.
+However, it can be configured for a different TL depending on what your receiver can guarantee.
 For more information about time synchronisation see the [OSNMA Receiver Guidelines](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_v1.1.pdf), and [Configuration Options](#osnmalib-configuration-options) to configure OSNMAlib.

 OSNMAlib implements several optimizations in the cryptographic material extraction and in the process of linking navigation data to tags [[link](https://arxiv.org/abs/2403.14739)].